Space-time fractional equations and the related stable processes at random time: Introduction and preliminaries

 \subsection{Introduction}

 The study of the relationships between fractional differential equations and stochastic processes has gained considerable popularity during the past three decades.
-In pioneering works simple time-fractional diffusion equations have been considered (see for example \citet{fujita}) and its connection with stable processes has been established (see \citet{orsann}; the reader can also consult \citet{Zol86} for details on stable laws).
+In pioneering works simple time-fractional diffusion equations have been considered (see for example Fujita \cite{fujita}) and its connection with stable processes has been established (see Orsingher and Beghin \cite{orsann}; the reader can also consult Zolotarev \cite{Zol86} for details on stable laws).
 In such papers the authors have shown that the compositions of processes have distributions satisfying fractional equations of different form.
-The iterated Brownian motion $B_1 \l \lll B_2(t) \rrr \r$, $t>0$, (with $B_1$ and $B_2$ independent Brownian motions) has distribution solving the fractional equation (see \citet{allouba})
+The iterated Brownian motion $B_1 \left( \left| B_2(t) \right| \right)$, $t>0$, (with $B_1$ and $B_2$ independent Brownian motions) has distribution solving the fractional equation (see Allouba and Zheng \cite{allouba})